JRakau/weather-javascript-project/README.md

 Steps to test:

-1. Open browser and navigate to [Weather Project](https://jrakau.github.io/weather-javascript-project/index.html)
+1. Open browser and navigate to [Weather Project](https://jrakau.github.io/weather-javascript-project/index.html) or use the link <https://jrakau.github.io/weather-javascript-project/index.html>
 2. Click on Weather
 3. Load page